DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 </Grid>
 ```

-Note: We recommend to avoid using of the partially controlled mode because of the side-effects it can cause when using Redux and performing time traveling.
+Note: We recommend avoiding the partially controlled mode due to the side-effects it can cause when using Redux and performing time traveling.